 Let me talk about that shirt for a second.
 “I am the IT guy” (I miss Think Geek).
 There were maybe three other women working in IT in the call center out of over 100 people.
 I would get calls from people saying they thought they called the wrong number because they were expecting a guy to answer the phone.
 One person was even adamant that he speak to a man instead of me.
 Maybe I was lucky in my subsequent positions, but I haven’t had anything like that happen since.

 After the Technical Support position ended for the season, I was on the job hunt again.
-The experience I gained in tech support was incredible, but being an introvert, I never wanted to work in a call center environment again.
+The experience I gained in tech support was incredible, but being an introvert with selective mutism, working in a call center environment was extremely draining.
 Nevertheless, I ended up back on phones with a small company contacting military personnel about education options and doing data entry.
 This being a small company, there was no IT department.
 I became the go-to person for computer, printer, or cell phone issues.
 I loved it!
 In 2012, I was laid off once again and back on the job hunt.

 The same temp agency who got me into the previous position at the small company contacted me about an Access Management position at a bank.
 The feedback I got after the interview was that they liked how passionate I was about IT.
 My home lab was brought up during the interview.
 I was hired as a temp for 8 months, and was then brought on permanently.
 Working in Identity & Access Management wasn’t bad, it just wasn’t were I wanted to be.
 I continued to work on computers in my spare time.